Jordan Hall

 Cash (Federal Reserve Notes)

 Next, consider cash.
 In the United States, the only banknotes currently issued and accepted are Federal Reserve Notes.
 These notes are legal tender by law, liabilities of the Federal Reserve Banks, and are direct obligations of the United States government.
 Aside from being a piece of paper, Federal Reserve Notes are backed by debt securities held by the Federal Reserve Banks, including Treasury bonds and mortgage-backed securities created by government agencies like Fannie Mae and Freddie Mac.
 Originally, they were convertible into gold, silver, or Treasury notes at the United States Treasury, but this was stopped in the 1930s.
-Today, you cannot directly convert a Federal Reserve Note into the securities that back them directly with the Federal Reserve.
+Today, you cannot directly convert a Federal Reserve Note into the securities that back them with the Federal Reserve.
 However, since the notes are accepted by all banks as legal tender, you could exchange them with a commercial bank or brokerage for similar securities, which is effectively the same thing.
 Therefore, in a broad sense they are backed by promises of the government to pay back its debt (also in these notes, i.e. infinite loop) or the value of the property for which mortgages were taken out to purchase in addition to buyer's promise to pay and guarantees by the government agencies to backstop the loans (also in these notes).
 What?!?!
 This may seem convoluted, and it's true that it makes less sense the closer you get to the Federal Reserve reality distortion field, but bear with me.

 Digital "Dollars"